DataZoe/PBIX-Challenges/README.md

 Download the PBIX [here](https://github.com/DataZoe/PBIX-Challenges/raw/main/DataZoe%20Unicorn%20Companies.pbix).

 This was for the April/May 2022 [Unicorn challenge](https://www.mavenanalytics.io/blog/maven-unicorn-challenge) using the [Maven Analytics Data Playground](https://www.mavenanalytics.io/data-playground) data for Unicorn Companies.
 I did not enter this one, and did the report just for fun!

+## DataZoe Adventure Works

+This was orginally created for an internal challenge at Blueprint Technologies utilizing Conduit.
+You can see the demo video I did [here](link).
+This one has been modified to use the Adventure Works DW 2019 available online at [https://learn.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms](https://learn.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms).